12 Gym & Fitness Website Design Examples (2026)

 Scarcity and trainer personality as the pitch

-Dogpound has a 100-person waitlist and requires a referral to join.
-The website doesn’t need to sell hard because scarcity does the selling.
-What it does do well is the team page: every trainer gets a photo, location (NY or LA), specialties, and a personal motivational quote.
-That last detail turns a staff directory into something a prospect actually reads.
+Dogpound has a 100-person waitlist and requires a referral to join, so the website doesn’t need to sell hard.
+What it does do well is the team page: every trainer gets a photo and a personal motivational quote, which gives each profile something worth reading beyond a list of certifications.

 JOHN REED Fitness